hl-valdemar/honeylang/notes.md

 - Unused declarations should generate warnings (descend computation graph to check) and should not be part of the generated code

 - Should be able to write bare-metal executables

+- Syntax highlighting for multiline strings with codeblocks

 ## Memory Allocation Design